Best Answering Service in Nevada (2026) | Las Vegas, Reno | Zinng

 • Key features: AI screening with live receptionist backup, 24/7 coverage, bilingual English/Spanish, analytics and reporting, 4.7/5 Trustpilot rating.

 • Drawback: The Essential plan at $99/month for 30 minutes produces an effective rate of $3.30/min.
 The 250-minute plan at $555/month costs $2.22/min effective.
-A Las Vegas catering company handling 300 minutes pays $555 + (50 x $2.39) = $675 on the 250-minute plan, while Zinng handles the same volume for $73/month.
-Over a year, that's $7,224 in additional cost.
+A Las Vegas catering company handling 300 minutes pays $675 on the 250-minute plan, while Zinng handles the same volume for $73/month.
 The VoiceNation brand retirement and absorption into Moneypenny has created confusion around plan names and pricing.
-For a high-volume Las Vegas hospitality business where every call could be a five-figure event booking, overage rates of $2.09 to $2.99/min make volume spikes during convention weeks unexpectedly expensive.

 4. Nexa: Best for Legal and Medical Practices